-Dealing with pants grips: A BJJ Tutorial
+Dealing With Pants Grips: A BJJ Tutorial

 Oh Noes!
-Toriando!
+Toreando!

 One of the very first guard pass sequences you're likely to have learned is the toreando (bull fighter) guard pass, wherein you grab the pants and throw your partner's legs to one side to pass their guard.
 As a result, you'll no doubt have to deal with this frequently when you're on the bottom playing open guard.
 In every action your opponent takes lies an opportunity not only for you to defend their action, but also to counter it and use their own movement against them.
 What follows is a small collection of some of the easiest options to get started with for not only defeating the grips, but also using them to start reversing the position.
+Note: guard pass prevention is a much more comprehensive concept that includes stripping the grips along with guard maintenance.
+Be sure you're well versed in all of these areas, not just focused on stripping grips!

 Inside Pants Grips When You're on Your Back

 Whenever your partner grabs inside your pants, you can immediately recognize the threat to pass your guard with a classic toreando.
 However, there's also a great opportunity to take control of their wrists or sleeves here.
 Start by angling your hips out to one side, leveraging the angle to limit your partner's ability to follow you with their hands.
 Taking control of your partner's wrist or sleeve (here Trey prefers to control the wrist because there's less slack than grabbing the sleeve), you can then kick your leg free.
 You can now come back to the center and do whatever you'd prefer with your hook (your right foot, in this case), making a hook or replacing it on your partner's hip, and so on.
+Note: this is different than the X-pass, although many of the strategies for dealing with the guard pass will be the same.

 In this next technique, your partner has forced you to sit up before you've had a chance to get control of their sleeves (or wrists).
 Making sure to follow, keeping your knees to your chest, and immediately switch from trying to grab their sleeves (this is likely hopeless) to hugging their wrists with the crooks of your elbows.
 Clasp your hands together (if possible, in an "I Dream of Jeanie" gesture, grabbing your own triceps), and then open your knees outward.
 Your partner will almost definitely be unable to maintain grips on the inside of your pants.